johnno1962/Xtrace/README.md

 	[Xtrace showArguments:YES];

-You should be able to switch to log all the "description" of all values using:
+You should be able to switch to log the "description" of all values using:

 	[Xtrace describeValues:YES];